posm/OpenMapKitWebsite/_includes/OpenDataKit-Forms-for-OpenMapKit.md

+##Creating Surveys

-Creating survey forms for OpenMapKit is exactly the same as creating survey forms for ODK.
+Creating survey forms for OpenMapKit is the same as creating survey forms for ODK.
 If you're new to designing forms for mobile surveys you might want to start out [here](http://xlsform.org/)

-The primary change to the forms in OpenDataKit is that we've added an`osm` question type.
+The primary change to the forms for OpenDataKit is the addition of an osm question type.
 Rather than including a geographic point or shape directly in the data of a form, we instead have an `osm` question that refers to an OSM file that gets created in OpenMapKit.

 This is particularly important for two reasons: